-From Fast Food to Juice Fast
+From Fast Food to Plant Fuel

 I’d worked at Barnes and Noble for years, so I had the fortunate opportunity to read any book I wanted to put my hands on, and I did.
 The first book I found that I wanted to read about veganism wasn’t a cookbook- I wasn’t even sure what the whole thing meant, what it was about.
 The voices in my head said things like: Why would I want to do that?
 I feel ok.
 I love every kind of cheese of ever made.
 I like fast food- it’s fun.
 My favorite meal in the world is my mom’s teriyaki chicken with baked potatoes with butter, sour cream and peas.
 Second favorite is tostadas with ground turkey, sour cream, cheese and all the other fixings- it’s healthy and no part of that needs to change!

 Then I almost completely lost my appetite.
 For weeks.
 Reading about what happens to animals in detail, reading about how they end up on your plate- it is something no one wants to do.
 We don’t want to know.
 We don’t want to think about it- out of sight, out of mind.
 I don’t kill it, so it doesn’t count.
 If I don’t eat animals, I won’t get all the nutrients I need.
 These are the kinds of cursory yet stubborn ideas that end the conversation for most people.
 I couldn’t just say these things anymore, I started to feel it may not be true.

-I spent a good while terrified of the prevalence of diseases associated with meat, especially Mad Cow.
-I had no idea what to eat at that point, but I spent the next three months as a 100% vegan.
+I spent a good while terrified of the prevalence of diseases associated with meat, especially Mad Cow Disease.
+I had no idea what to eat at that point, but I still spent the next three months as a 100% vegan.
 Then as the shock of the book began to wear off, and after living on basic salads for months, I started to get hungry for everything I used to eat.
 Being clueless about how to actually make healthy dishes that tasted good, I figured if I ate some cheese, and then a little fish and turkey, it would be ok- I was working out a lot, so I “needed it.”
 Then over time I even went back to eating practically anything as long as it wasn’t ground beef.

-Please, make small steps every day to love yourself, and to be more yourself- the you that you envision, to create the you that you dream of being!
+I support you in making small steps every day to love yourself, and to be more yourself- the you that you envision, to create the you that you dream of being!